 \subsection{Implementation of the estimation}

-Software that can do one-step estimation of a model can also be used for two-step point estimation of it.
-We have used Mplus 6.12 software \citep{muthen+muthen10} for the simulation studies and application example of this paper.
-We have, furthermore, supplemented it with functions in R \citep{r2022} to manage the estimation process.
-This automatically sequences the two steps of estimation, passing the estimated parameter values from the first step to the code for the second and the estimates back to R. It is also needed for calculation of the term $\hat{\mathbf{V}}_{1}$ of the estimate of the variance matrix (\ref{Vmat}) which is not included directly in the Mplus output.
-We have used the \emph{MplusAutomation} package in R \citep{hallquist+wiley18} to control Mplus from R, and the \emph{brew} package \citep{horner11} to automatically edit the input files.
-[Examples of the estimation code are included in supplementary materials for the paper.]
+Software that can do one-step estimation of a model can also be do two-step estimation of it.
+We have used Mplus 6.12 software \citep{muthen+muthen10} for the simulations and application example of this paper.
+We have supplemented it with functions in R \citep{r2022} to manage the process.
+This automatically sequences the two steps of estimation, passing the estimated parameter values from the first step to the code for the second and the estimates back to R. We have used the \emph{MplusAutomation} package in R \citep{hallquist+wiley18} to control Mplus from R, and the \emph{brew} package \citep{horner11} to automatically edit the input files.
+Examples of the estimation code are included in supplementary materials for the paper.